UL-FRI/docs.rdc.si/docs/FRIDA/access.md

 $ tsh --proxy=rdc.si --user={username} login
 ```

 Upon successfull authentication create or edit the SSH config file corresponding to your OS (`~/.ssh/config` on unix-like, `%userprofile%/.ssh/config` on windows systems), and add to the top the snippet that you obtain by running the command `tsh config`.
-While doing so, add the following lines to the end of the section marked as `# Common flags for all ... hosts`
+While doing so, add the following lines to the end of the section marked as `# Common flags for all ... hosts`.
 ```bash
 ServerAliveInterval 300
 ServerAliveCountMax 2